 - System Memory-The minimum system memory on each server should be 1 GB.
-The recommended amount for each server is 2 GB. - Disk Usage-The amount of disk space required for the Double-Take program files is approximately 85 MB.
+The recommended amount for each server is 2 GB. - Disk Usage-The amount of disk space required for the Carbonite Availability program files is approximately 85 MB.
 About 45 MB will be located on your /(root) partition, and the remainder will be on your /usr partition.
-You will need to verify that you have additional disk space for Double-Take queuing, logging, and so on.
-Additionally, on a target server, you need sufficient disk space to store the replicated data from all connected sources, allowing additional space for growth.
+You will need to verify that you have additional disk space for Carbonite Availability queuing, logging, and so on.
+Additionally, on a target server, you need sufficient disk space to store the replicated data from all connected sources, allowing additional space for growth. - Protocols-Your servers must have TCP/IP.
+IPv4 is the only supported version. - NAT support-Carbonite Availability supports IP and port forwarding in NAT environments with the following caveats. - Only IPv4 is supported. - Only standalone servers are supported.

-- Protocols-Your servers must have TCP/IP.
-IPv4 is the only supported version. - Ports-Port 1501 is used for localhost communication.
+- Make sure you have added your server to the Carbonite Replication Console using the correct public or private IP address.
+The name or IP address you use to add a server to the console is dependent on where you are running the console.
+Specify the private IP address of any servers on the same side of the router as the console.
+Specify the public IP address of any servers on the other side of the router as the console. - DNS failover and updates will depend on your configuration - Only the source or target can be behind a router, not both. - The DNS server must be routable from the target - Ports-Port 1501 is used for localhost communication.
 Ports 1500, 1505, 1506, 6325, and 6326 are used for component communication and must be opened on any firewall that might be in use. - IP address and subnet configuration-Because of limitations in the way the Linux kernel handles IP address aliases, do not mix subnets on the eth0 network interface.
 Failover should not cause problems in this configuration, but you will lose IP addresses during failback.
 Therefore, if you must mix subnets on a single interface, use eth1 or higher. - Name resolution-Your servers must have name resolution or DNS.
-The Replication Console and interactive text client (DTCL-i) will fail if there is no DNS entryor way for a server to resolve server names.
-For details on name resolution options, see your Linux documentation or online Linux resources. - Security-Double-Take security is granted through membership in user groups.
+The Replication Console for Linux and interactive text client (DTCL -i) will fail if there is no DNS entryor way for a server to resolve server names.
+For details on name resolution options, see your Linux documentation or online Linux resources. - Security-Carbonite Availability security is granted through membership in user groups.
 The groups can be local or LDAP (Lightweight Directory Access Protocol).
-A user must provide a valid local account that is a member of the Double-Take security groups. - SELinux policy-SELinux should be disabled on the source and target. - VMware Tools-Any VMWare guest running Double-Take should have the appropriate VMWare Tools package installed. - Hard links-If you have hard links outside of the data set you are protecting, and they link to files inside the data set you are protecting, Double-Take will not mirror or replicate the hard links which could lead to differences on the target.
+A user must provide a valid local account that is a member of the Carbonite Availability security groups. - SELinux policy-SELinux should be disabled on the source and target. - VMware Tools-Any VMWare guest running Carbonite Availability should have the appropriate VMWare Tools package installed. - Hard links-If you have hard links outside of the data set you are protecting, and they link to files inside the data set you are protecting, Carbonite Availability will not mirror or replicate the hard links which could lead to differences on the target.